 Today, substantial sums are invested in medical research into Alzheimer's due to the extensive human suffering, and the costs to healthcare and society are considerable.
 Total global costs for dementia-related illnesses are estimated at around USD 1 trillion, which is expected to triple by 2050.
 The lack of effective symptomatic treatments and efficacious treatments for the course of the disease represent an urgent medical need.
-The few approved drugs sold in today's market only have a limited symptom-relieving effect and entail problematic side effects.
+The few approved drugs sold in today's global market only have a limited symptomrelieving effect and entail problematic side effects.
 Thus there is a very urgent medical need for new symptomatic and disease-modifying treatments.
 A disease-modifying therapy for Alzheimer's is considered capable of generating more than USD 10 billion in annual sales.
+In June 2021, the FDA approved a new Alzheimer's drug in the US, AduhelmTM (aducanumab).
+Subsequently, three additional Alzheimer's drugs - donanemab, lecanemab and gantenerumab - received "Breakthrough Therapy Designation" from the FDA.
+This status provides access to FDA's other "fast track" processes.
+The application for approval of lecanemab was submitted to the FDA in September.
+Taken together, there is growing interest in research into new drugs in the field of Alzheimer's disease.